 We make this garlic bread so often, we buy garlic in bulk!
 You can serve garlic bread with a delicious Beef Lasagna Recipe or our favorite Grandma’s Sunday Meatballs and Sauce…and don’t forget tot try our Cheesy Garlic Bread too!
 It is also an amazing addition to your Thanksgiving or Christmas dinner!

-What Kind of Bread to Use for this Easy Homemade Garlic Bread Recipe
+What Kind of Bread Do I Use For Homemade Garlic Bread?

 There are a few different choices and they mostly come down to your preference and taste.